-Wear the heaviest light armor you can manage without the check penalty.
-Of course, the check penalty for light armor is never worse than -1, so you may be fine with 8 Strength in a Chain Shirt.
-You’re never going to get more than a total of +5 between your armor’s base bonus and your Dexterity, so there’s very little variance between armor options, and you’re unlikely to exceed a +5 Dexterity modifier so dropping light armor likely isn’t going to be worth the effort..
+Wear the heaviest armor you can manage without the check penalty.
+Of course, the check penalty for light armor is never worse than -1, so you may be fine with 8 Strength in a Chain Shirt or Studded Leather.
+You’re never going to get more than a total of +5 between your armor’s base bonus and your Dexterity, so there’s very little variance between armor options, and you’re unlikely to exceed a +5 Dexterity modifier, so dropping light armor in favor of Explorer’s Clothing isn’t worth the effort.

-- Barbarian: Rage is potentially useful for the Mutagenist, but that’s the only interesting thing you can get.
+- : Rage is potentially useful for the Mutagenist, but that’s the only interesting thing you can get.

-- Champion: You get heavy armor proficiency from the base feat, but that proficiency never improves so with a trivial amount of Dexterity your AC in light armor will be higher than in heavy armor.
-You can take Diverse Armor Expert at 14th level, but that’s two feats to get a total of +1 to AC (assuming that you’re in heavy armor), and at 19th level your light armor will exceed the AC from heavy armor.
+- : You get heavy armor proficiency from the base feat, but that proficiency never improves, so with a trivial amount of Dexterity your AC in medium armor will be higher than in heavy armor.
+You can take Diverse Armor Expert at 14th level, but that’s two feats to get a total of +1 to AC (assuming that you’re in heavy armor).

-- Druid: Wisdom-base spellcasting.
+- : Wisdom-base spellcasting.
 Wild Shape is tempting, but it’s a Polymorph effect so you can’t combine it with Mutagens.

-- Fighter: Access to martial weapons is nice for anyone except Bombers, and you can take Diverse Weapon Expert to increase the proficiency to Expertise, which will match the best proficiency the Alchemist normally gets with any weapon.
+- : Access to martial weapons is tempting for anyone except Bombers, and you can take Diverse Weapon Expert to increase the proficiency to Expert, which will match the best proficiency the Alchemist normally gets with any weapon.
 Mutagenists will enjoy the Fighter’s various melee options, including great options like Opportunist and Snagging Strike.

-- Monk: Powerful Fists is a great replacement for Bestial Mutagen, and options like Crane Stance can make a Mutagenist much more effective in melee.
+- : Powerful Fists is a great replacement for Bestial Mutagen, and options like Crane Stance can make a Mutagenist much more effective in melee.
 Flurry of Blows is a great way to get an extra attack every turn, and since Bestial Mutagen and Crane Stance both add the Agile property to one of your unarmed strike options, either option will help mitigate the multiple attack penalty.
 Just remember that drinking your mutagen and adopting a stance both eat Actions, so your first turn may be spent getting ready to fight.

-- Rogue: The base dedication feat is already really good.
-Suprise attack, Trained in two new skills, and a Skill Feat is a lot for one feat.
-Sneak Attacker is tempting, but 1d4 or 1d6 damage per attack simply isn’t enough extra damage to justify the feat, so the only major reason to take this route is for Poison Weapon.
-If you’re going for a poisoner build, you definitely want to multiclass into Rogue, but otherwise skip it.
+- : The base dedication feat is already really good.
+Surprise attack, Trained in two new skills, and a Skill Feat is a lot for one feat.
+Sneak Attacker is tempting, but 1d4 or 1d6 damage per attack simply isn’t enough extra damage to justify the feat, so the only major reasons to take this are for Poison Weapon.
+If you’re going for a poisoner build, you definitely want to multiclass into Rogue.

-- Wizard: Intelligence-based casting is agreat addition to the Alchemists capabilities, especially for non-Bombers who lack quality long-range combat options.
+- : Intelligence-based casting is a great addition to the Alchemist’s capabilities, especially for non-Bombers who often lack quality combat options.
 If you go beyond the base devotion feat, leveled spells offer you a wide selection of powerful utility options which you otherwise couldn’t address with alchemical items alone.
 If you take the Basic and Expert Spellcasting feats, your spellcasting proficiency will keep pace with the Alchemist’s weapon proficiency progression, making cantrips an easy go-to offensive option.
 Of course, item bonuses from runes or mutagens can still put your Strikes ahead of spell attacks, but the cost to do so is often high.